Precession

 Inclination Precession

-The PERIHELION-OF-EARTH orbits the Sun counter-clockwise in ~111,772 years.
+Earth’s perihelion point orbits the Sun counter-clockwise in ~111,772 years.
 This motion:

 - Changes Earth’s orbital inclination

-- Shifts when perihelion occurs in the calendar
+- Shifts the calendar date of perihelion

 Perihelion Precession

-Every 20,957 years, axial and inclination precession align:
+Every ~20,957 years, axial and inclination precession meet:

 - The last calculated alignment was in 1246 AD